 The Director of Photography & Cinematographer

 What makes a great Director of Photography?
-The ability to conceptualize a shot and it’s part in a sequence and story, determine how it can best be captured, and then communicate that clearly to the rest of the camera, lighting and gaffer team - or shoot it himself where lean and mean is the nature of the project.
+The ability to conceptualize a shot and it’s part in a sequence and story, determine how it can best be captured, and then communicate that clearly to the rest of the camera, lighting and gaffer team - or just go ahead and shoot it himself where lean and mean is the nature of the project.

 Of course, it’s essential to have an innate feel for composition, lighting, color, motion and focus but I take that as a given in any professional who has been working in the same role for many years successfully.

 But when you have a high degree of expertise across several disciplines it can invite the question are you are actually a master of none and just a generalist?
 I consider myself to be very lucky as I’m an excellent Director, Cinematographer, Videographer, Editor and Colorist – and have made my living doing the first three of these for over twenty years, adding color grading in the last few years as a natural extension to my work as a DP.
 This breadth of skills makes me better at handling the many diverse demands put on the head of the camera department and right hand of the Director.